jay123anta/amitabhc/README.md

 [![Version](https://img.shields.io/badge/Version-2.0_Pro-blue.svg)](https://jay123anta.github.io/amitabhc/pro.html)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-Learn programming with the power of Amitabh Bachchan's iconic dialogues and Bollywood films!
+Learn programming with the power of Amitabh Bachchan's iconic dialogues from films AND Kaun Banega Crorepati!

 ## 🌟 Features

 ### Basic Edition
 - **🎭 Iconic Dialogues as Commands**: Use `BOLO` for print, `VIJAY` for variables, and more!
 - **🎬 Film Names as Keywords**: `SHOLAY` for imports, `DEEWAR` for breaks, `COOLIE` for functions
+- **🎯 KBC Commands**: Interactive quiz features with `COMPUTER_JI_LOCK_KIYA_JAYE`, lifelines, and more!
 - **🚀 Browser-Based**: No installation needed - runs completely in your browser
-- **📚 12+ Examples**: From Hello World to games and patterns
+- **📚 19+ Examples**: From Hello World to KBC quiz games
 - **🎯 Beginner Friendly**: Perfect for learning programming concepts
 - **💯 100% Free**: Open source and free forever